gauravyug/SystemDesign/staff-db-engineer-reference-solutions.md

 - Multi-region: drivers/riders geo-partitioned, platform globally distributed
 - Low-latency matching (p99 < 500ms for match decision)
 - RTO/RPO similar to other variants; ride-state loss is a real financial/dispute risk

+- 2a.
+Data-Driven Capacity Planning (worked example)

+Two separate write streams, sized separately: 500,000 ride requests/min ≈ 8,333 requests/sec for matching (strongly consistent path).
+Driver location pings — 20,000 drivers, each pinging every ~4 sec — ≈ 5,000 writes/sec (eventually consistent path).
+These are comparable in raw magnitude but need entirely different storage engines/consistency guarantees, which is the point of this variant.
+Match latency budget via Little's Law: with a p99 500ms match-decision target at 8,333 req/sec, concurrent in-flight match operations ≈ 8,333 × 0.5 = ~4,167 concurrent matching workflows — sizes the matching service's worker pool / thread budget directly.
+Driver-to-demand ratio: 8,333 requests/sec against only 20,000 total drivers means, at any instant, most requests in a dense surge zone simply cannot be matched — the system needs to handle queueing/backpressure (put riders in a wait queue with an ETA) rather than assuming every request resolves to an immediate match.
+This changes the design from "matching service" to "matching + queueing service."
+Storage: driver location updates at 5,000 writes/sec, if retained even briefly for ETA calculation, is ~5,000 × 3600 = 18M rows/hour if stored naively — this is why location data should live in an in-memory geo-index (Redis/H3-based) with only the current position retained, not an append-only log, unless historical trip-replay is a separate explicit requirement.
+Key insight to listen for: candidates should compute the driver-to-demand ratio and conclude that the real design problem during a surge isn't "how fast can we write ride requests" but "how do we gracefully queue/price demand that structurally cannot be matched immediately" — this is what surge pricing is actually for, a demand-shaping mechanism, not just a UI feature.

 ## 3. Core Entities
 | Entity | Key fields |